Sci-B-Vac Vaccine Description

 Sci-B-Vac Vaccine Clinical Trials

-Sci-B-Vac Vaccine has completed several Phase 3 clinical trials as well as a Phase 4 post-marketing clinical trial
+Sci-B-Vac Vaccine has been tested in several clinical trials as well as a Phase 4 post-marketing clinical trial.